SustainableUrbanSystemsLab/ARCH-8833-Sp25-Environmental-adequacy-in-modern-South-American-collective-housing/README.md

 # datadrivedmethods
-Materials developed for Patrik Kastner's course on data-driven methods for sustainable architecture (GeorgiaTech)
+Materials developed for Patrick Kastner's course on data-driven methods for sustainable architecture (GeorgiaTech)

 File locations:
 1 - Spreadsheet with results can be found in the repository's main branch (00 - DAYLIGHT ANALYSIS).